red-blox/zap/docs/install.md

 # Installation

-Zap can be installed in a number of ways.

 <!-- ## Using the VSCode extension
 The VSCode extension can be used to syntax highlight config files and run zap.
 You can install it [here](), or search for `zap` on the marketplace. -->